qybersec/cybersec-toolkit/README.md

 ### Requirements
 - Python 3.7+
-- No external dependencies required for basic tools
+- No external dependencies required for basic tools (at the moment)

 ### Usage